MerinoA/Boxcar/docs/buttons.md

 - Keybind
 	+ Keybind is a value that maps the keybind system to the button command execution.
-See [keybinds](keybinds)
+See [keybinds](keybind)

 - Keybind Priority
 	+ If multiple buttons have conflicting keybinds.
 They keybind priorty will dictate the order in which the commands will be executed in ascending order.

 - Command
 	+ This the heart of the boxcar system.
 See [commands](commands)

+### Reordering Buttons
+Right click a button an select Reorder.

+Use drag and drop to place the buttons in the order you desire and click Save.